AlbertoRoper/AlbertoRoper.github.io/_posts/2025-11-12-contributing-to-projects.md

 ## Making developments on your new repo {#developments}

-Once you have succesfully created your new repo or you have access to an existing one, the simplest way is to contribute to the main branch.
+Once you have succesfully created your new repo or you have access to an existing one, the simplest way is to contribute to the main branch of your new repo.

 {: .box-note}
 **Note:** The main branch of your new repo is similar to having created a branch in the original repo.
 However, it gives you the flexibility of this branch to exist as a separate repository.
 Therefore, unless you are collaborating with multiple people and you want to keep separate projects or developments, you do not need to create additional branches in your new repo.